GenericMappingTools/gmt-examples/docs/tutorials/advance/animation.rst

 ..
 Warning::
   - The above script works well but it can be more efficient if a background script is used as well.
-  - But the movie-making process can be faster if a background script is used as well.

 3.4.2.
 The background script
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^